olhanotolga/100-days-of-code/log.md

 * [ ] fix the setOperator method/function: should be able to display interim results (when calculation is done without hitting the "=" button)

 **Thoughts:** My goodness!
-This this requires another way of thinking!
-Also, I guess dividing the calculator into smaller components might make it easier...
+This thing requires a totally different way of thinking!
+Also, I guess breaking the calculator into smaller components might make it easier...

 **Link to work:** [React calc repo](https://github.com/olhanotolga/react-calc)